English Language Arts Materials Collections for Instructionally Embedded States

 one symbolic representation of a sock

-one symbolic representation of a stuffed animal
+one symbolic representation of a toy bug

-one toy dog
+one toy bug

 Grade 8